microsoft/onnxruntime/docs/python/ReadMeOV.rst

 ``pip3 install onnxruntime-openvino==1.12.0``

-Windows release supports only Python 3.9.
 Please install OpenVINO™ PyPi Package separately for Windows.
 For installation instructions on Windows please refer to  `OpenVINO™ Execution Provider for ONNX Runtime for Windows <https://github.com/intel/onnxruntime/releases/>`_.

-This **OpenVINO™ Execution Provider for ONNX Runtime** Linux Wheels comes with pre-built libraries of OpenVINO™ version 2022.1.0 meaning you do not have to install OpenVINO™ separately.
-CXX11_ABI flag for pre built OpenVINO™ libraries is 0.
+**OpenVINO™ Execution Provider for ONNX Runtime** Linux Wheels comes with pre-built libraries of OpenVINO™ version 2022.1.0 eliminating the need to install OpenVINO™ separately.
+The OpenVINO™ libraries are prebuilt with CXX11_ABI flag set to 0.

-Package contains `ORTTraining <https://github.com/microsoft/onnxruntime/tree/master/orttraining/>`_ module part of it to accelerate inference for PyTorch models with OpenVINO Execution Provider (Preview).
+The package also includes module that is used by torch-ort-inference to accelerate inference for PyTorch models with OpenVINO Execution Provider.
-The Pytorch model inference using onnxruntime can be run via `torch-ort-inference preview package <https://github.com/pytorch/ort#accelerate-inference-for-pytorch-models-with-onnx-runtime-preview>`_.
+See `torch-ort-inference <https://github.com/pytorch/ort#accelerate-inference-for-pytorch-models-with-onnx-runtime-preview>`_ for more details.

 For more details on build and installation please refer to `Build <https://onnxruntime.ai/docs/build/eps.html#openvino>`_.